What are my rights as a victim of Domestic Violence?

 How does she start the legal process?

 The mother now needs to approach the maintenance court in the area where she lives or works to lodge a complaint for child maintenance.
-If she lives or works in Newcastle, it would be the maintenance court in Newcastle.
+If she lives or works in Kimberley, it would be the maintenance court in Kimberley.
 She will complete a Form A wherein she will provide all the expenses for her and the minor child.
 She would also have to stipulate her income.
 Once she completed the form and submitted it to the maintenance court, she must then follow the next step.

 What do you do while waiting for the maintenance court date?

-While you wait to be informed of the court date by the Maintenance Court of Newcastle, and up until the actual first court date, you need to ensure that you keep a record of all income and expenses for you and the child.
+While you wait to be informed of the court date by the Maintenance Court of Kimberley, and up until the actual first court date, you need to ensure that you keep a record of all income and expenses for you and the child.
 This is very important as the court allocates maintenance based on recent income and expenses.

-Once you have been notified of the maintenance court date by the Newcastle Maintenance Court, you need to ensure that you attend it.
+Once you have been notified of the maintenance court date by the Kimberley Maintenance Court, you need to ensure that you attend it.
 On that day, both you and the father of the child would appear before a maintenance officer.
 The maintenance officer would go through both your income and expenses as well as that of the father.
 If all the relevant information is not before the maintenance court, then the matter may be postponed in order for the parties to submit it.

 The maintenance officer will try to settle the matter and have the parents come to an agreement regarding the amount of child maintenance to be paid.
 If they cannot come to an agreement regarding the child maintenance to be paid, the matter would have to proceed to a formal hearing or trial before a Magistrate.